- Application Deadline: Current UM students: January 15 recommended for fall term, but applications will be considered through June 15.

 Formal Dual Degree Programs

-- Master of Urban Planning/Master of Architecture
+- Master of Urban and Regional Planning/Master of Architecture

-- Master of Urban Planning/Business Administration
+- Master of Urban and Regional Planning/Master of Business Administration

-- Master of Urban Planning/Doctor of Jurisprudence
+- Master of Urban and Regional Planning/Doctor of Jurisprudence

 Common Student-Initiated Dual Degrees